 Students at Triangle Learning Community Middle School will begin most mornings by reading the news from a variety of sources — New York Times, Wall Street Journal, BBC, NPR, etc…

-Each time a student reads an article, she or he will create a Google Earth place mark to log the article.
-The student will also write notes about what he/she found most interesting about the article, and will include a link to the article in the notes of the place mark.
+Each time a student reads an article, they will create a Google Earth place mark to log the article.
+The student will also write notes about what they found most interesting about the article, and will include a link to the article in the notes of the place mark.

 Students would typically read about three articles each morning on their own.
 To start with in sixth grade, one of the three articles might be selected by a teacher, but as students learn judgment, they will start to select their own articles to read.

 Once students have read and logged at least two or three articles each — a process that will take about 45 minutes — we will put our computers away so that we can focus on listening to each other.

-We will sit in a circle, and each of the students will take a turn making a 30- to 45-second “pitch” to the group about why we should discuss his/her article for our 30+ minute discussion time.
+We will sit in a circle, and each of the students will take a turn making a 30- to 45-second “pitch” to the group about why we should discuss their article for our 30+ minute discussion time.

 Once everyone has made a pitch (i.e. practiced persuasive speaking in a public setting), the group will vote.
 If two articles seem equally popular, the two teachers can split the students into two groups so more students can discuss the article they find most interesting.